reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 When an HTTP request comes into the web server, the correct :class:`~reahl.web.fw.UserInterface` is first instantiated.
 The :class:`~reahl.web.fw.UserInterface` is used in turn to find and instantiate the applicable :class:`~reahl.web.fw.View`.
-At this point, the main window is instantiated, and the current :class:`~reahl.web.fw.View` is plugged into it.
+At this point, the page is instantiated, and the current :class:`~reahl.web.fw.View` is plugged into it.
 All the :class:`~reahl.web.fw.Widget`\ s needed by the current :class:`~reahl.web.fw.View` are instantiated when the :class:`~reahl.web.fw.View` is plugged into the main window.

 At this point these elements of the user interface are ready to serve the request.
-After doing its execution, the main window is rendered to HTML, JavaScript and CSS files, which are sent back to the browser where they will be executed further.
+After doing its execution, the page is rendered to HTML, JavaScript and CSS files, which are sent back to the browser where they will be executed further.

-On the server, the :class:`~reahl.web.fw.UserInterface`, :class:`~reahl.web.fw.View`, main window and all related :class:`~reahl.web.fw.Widget`\ s are discarded after sending back a response.
+On the server, the :class:`~reahl.web.fw.UserInterface`, :class:`~reahl.web.fw.View`, page and all related :class:`~reahl.web.fw.Widget`\ s are discarded after sending back a response.

 You may have wondered why `.factory()` was used in the `.assemble()`